Barcelona Gay Travel

 Barcelona Gay Travel Tips

-If you’re looking for a grocery store, Mercadona is the best bet for the lowest prices.
+The cheapest grocery store around is Mercadona.
 Food in Spain is quite inexpensive.
-But watch out, because you can easily pay double at a small supermercat without realizing it.
-I always head to Mercadona to stock up.
+But watch out, because you can easily pay double at a small supermarket without realizing it.

 Keep Your Belongings Secure

-Whether you’re walking bust streets or dancing at a nightclub, pickpocketing is a huge crime in Barcelona.
-I personally have been pickpocketed at a club in BCN, a result of being an easy target with my phone nhanging out of my pocket.
+Whether you’re walking busy streets or dancing at a nightclub, pickpocketing is a huge crime in Barcelona.
+I personally have been pickpocketed at a club in Barcelona, a result of being an easy target with my phone hanging out of my pocket.

 Barcelona Local Language & Identity